Skip to content

-Transconjunctival blepharoplasty in Londrina.
+Transconjunctival blepharoplasty

-By Dr. Walter Zamarian Jr. · Updated: 18/02/2026
+By Dr. Walter Zamarian Jr. · Updated: 15/04/2026

 Why bags appear even in young people

-Many of my patients are surprised when I explain that bags under the eyes are not always a sign of aging.
-In fact, a significant portion of the cases I see in my clinic in Londrina involves young patients with genetic predisposition.
+Many of my patients are surprised when I explain that bags under the eyes are not always a sign of ageing.
+In fact, a significant portion of the cases I see in my clinic in Brazil involves young patients with genetic predisposition.
 What happens is simple: the fat that normally protects the eyeball within the orbit begins to protrude forward, pushing the skin of the lower eyelid and creating that characteristic bulge.

 There are three compartments of fat in the lower eyelid — the nasal (medial), the central, and the lateral — and any of them can herniate, either alone or in combination.
 Herniation of the nasal fat is the most common and the most noticeable, as it creates a bulge near the nose that generates shadows and deepens the nasojugal groove, that depression that goes from the inner corner of the eye to the cheek.